Wha-Chi: History

 The guerilla group had at least 700 members with 23 combatants dying during the war.
 They carried out attacks against the Japanese for the following months with coordination of the Hukbalahap and other local resistance groups.
-The group later gained reputation among the Japanese which had to deploy 10,000 soldiers to the Mount Arayat area forcing the Wha Chi to reorganize into several smaller groups and hide in the Candaba swamp for three days.
+The group later gained reputation among the Japanese which had to deploy 10,000 soldiers to the Mount Arayat area forcing the Wha-Chi to reorganize into several smaller groups and hide in the Candaba swamp for three days.
 With the help of locals they retreated to Zambales where they once again encountered enemy troops and was forced to traverse the Sierra Madre for 26 days.
 They reached Laguna near the boundary of the province with Tayabas where they met the Marking Guerillas and Hunter’s ROTC who aided them reach Paete on June 3, 1943 and helped set up four new squadrons for the Hukbalahap.
 After that they decided to train in Barrio Majayjay in Tayabas for three months.

-The Wha Chi moved to an area near Mount Banahaw where they recruited new members and united various resistance groups.
+The Wha-Chi moved to an area near Mount Banahaw where they recruited new members and united various resistance groups.
 They organized themselves into five squadrons: the first consisting of the original members, the second and third was formed by the Cantonese and Fukienese with each group having 100 members each, the fourth consisting of smaller affiliated groups, and the fifth of fighters based in Bicol.
-In January 1945 reinforcements from American arrived and the Wha Chi managed to acquire more arms and ammunition.
+In January 1945 reinforcements from American arrived and the Wha-Chi managed to acquire more arms and ammunition.

-Collaborating with the United States Army Forces in the Far East (USAFFE) and the Hukbalahap, they liberated the towns of Cabiao, Jaen, Santa Maria, San Fernando, and Tarlac from Japanese military control.
-With the USAFFE guerillas and the Huks, the Wha Chi helped liberate the towns of Jaen, Sta.
-Maria, Cabiao, San Fernando, and Tarlac.
+Collaborating with the United States Army Forces in the Far East (USAFFE) and the Hukbalahap, they liberated the towns of Cabiao, Jaen, Santa Maria, San Fernando, and Tarlac from Japanese control.
 They joined the 44th Battalion of the 1st Cavalry Division of U.S. Army in February 1945 and later joining again for the military units of the Philippine Commonwealth Army and Philippine Constabulary from February to August 1945.

-After the end of Japanese occupation of the Philippines, many members planned to go to mainland China to join the resistance movement there but the Empire of Japan surrendered before they could go.
+After the end of Japanese occupation of the Philippines, many members planned to go to mainland China to join the resistance movement there but Japan surrendered before they could go.